TheJupiterDev/SpyglassJson/README.md

 # SpyglassJSON 🔎
 ###### Yes, the name sucks.
 It will change.
 Maybe.

-> ⚠️ Notice: This project is very new and very buggy!
+⚠️ Notice: This project is very new and very buggy!
+I would not recommend using this, AT ALL, in its current state.

 A python script to compile `.mcdoc` to `.json` and ensure its a valid schema.